codenerix/django-codenerix-examples/doublegenlist/README.md

 # Django Codenerix  Examples - Basic with double GenList over the same model

 *Basic Double GenList* extends the example *Basic* with an extra GenList pointing to the same model.
+Check [the documentation for extended explanation](https://codenerix.com/en/genlist/).

 You can aproach this setting *'modelname'* and *'appname'* attributes in your custom *GenList*.